 I am a current serving Police Officer and have been in the military, security industry and law enforcement in excess of ten years.

-trainers may find these different back grounds and different role requirements a hindrance to effective training.
-David was able to contextualise his training
+find these different back grounds and different role requirements a hindrance to effective training.
+David was able to contextualise his training delivery and communication

 I am a current-serving Police Officer with over ten years frontline experience and with operational experience in both Afghanistan and Iraq.